snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking/tracking_1.md

 #### **Step 4:** Configure the tracker to use the `SnowplowEcommercePlugin`

-To add the `SnowplowEcommercePlugin` on the JavaScript tracker and enable the usage of the ecommerce API, you should include it as shown below:
+To add the `SnowplowEcommercePlugin` on the JavaScript tracker and enable the usage of the e-commerce API, you should include it as shown below:

-❗❗**NOTE: The script below should be executed **before** any ecommerce API can be called successfully.**
+❗❗**NOTE: The script below should be executed **before** any e-commerce API can be called successfully.**

 ```javascript
 window.snowplow(